ayoisio/rnaseq-nf-gcp-demo/README.md

-# RNASeq GCP Nextflow Demo
+# RNASeq Nextflow Demo on Google Cloud

 A proof-of-concept pair-end RNA-Seq pipeline managed by Nextflow using the Google Cloud Life Sciences API.